Illinois Court Records

 - Download and fill out the Expunction or Request to Seal Forms.
 Other forms provide more details of the application process on the website.

 - Submit the completed forms to the Circuit Court of the county where the record was generated.
 If there are multiple counties involved, use the Additional Notice of Filing for Expunction or Sealing of Criminal Record.
 Prepare to pay a processing fee of not less than $10.
 Persons who cannot afford the court processing fees must fill out and submit the Application for Fee Waiver Form.
-Denied requests may be reviewed if the applicant requests reconsideration within 60 days from the denial date.
+Denied requests may be reviewed if the applicant requests reconsideration within 60 days of the denial date.
 If necessary, file an appeal to the Appellate Court of the state for a review.

-- The court clerk schedules a date for hearing and communicates it to the requester either in person or by mail.
+- The court clerk schedules a date for the hearing and communicates it to the requester either in person or by mail.
 Attendance by the applicant at the hearing is COMPULSORY.

-What Crimes Can Be Expunged in Illinois?
+What Crimes May Be Expunged in Illinois?

 The Illinois Criminal Identification Act provides a list of offenses that are eligible for expunction.
 By the rule of thumb, all felony convictions and sexual offenses against a minor are ineligible for expunction.
 The same rules apply to DUIs, reckless driving, and driving with a revoked driver's license.
 Some of the eligible cases are:

-- Arrest records that led to no charges or, a dismissal of charges
+- Arrest records that led to no charges or a dismissal of charges

 - Overturned convictions

-- Completed court probation for first-time offenses under the Illinois Controlled substances Act
+- Completed court probation for first-time offenses under the Illinois Controlled Substances Act

 It takes much longer for expunction processes to complete in Illinois.
 Most of them take five years, while some may take as long as 25 years.
 Records that are eligible for immediate expunction are records that do not have any convictions listed.